Peter III of Russia: Early life

-Peter was born in Kiel, in the duchy of Holstein-Gottorp.
+Peter was born on 21 February 1728 in Kiel in the duchy of Holstein-Gottorp.
 His parents were Charles Frederick, Duke of Holstein-Gottorp, and Grand Duchess Anna Petrovna of Russia.
-Charles Frederick was a grandson of Charles XI of Sweden, and Anna was a daughter of the Russian monarchs Peter the Great and Catherine I. Peter's mother died shortly after his birth.
-In 1739, Peter's father died, and he became Duke of Holstein-Gottorp as Charles Peter Ulrich (Karl Peter Ulrich) at the age of 11.
+Charles Frederick was a grandson of Charles XI of Sweden, and Anna was a daughter of the Russian monarchs Peter the Great and Catherine I. Peter's twenty-year-old mother died just a few weeks after his birth.
+In 1739, Peter's father also died, and the orphaned boy became Duke of Holstein-Gottorp as Charles Peter Ulrich (Karl Peter Ulrich) at the age of 11.

-When Peter's aunt Elizabeth became Empress of Russia, she brought Peter from Germany to Russia and proclaimed him her heir presumptive in the autumn of 1742.
-Previously in 1742, the 14-year-old Peter was proclaimed King of Finland during the Russo-Swedish War (1741–1743), when Russian troops held Finland.
+Two years later, Peter's maternal aunt Elizabeth became Empress of Russia.
+As she had no children of her own, she brought Peter from Germany to Russia and proclaimed him her heir presumptive in the autumn of 1742.
+Previously in 1742, the 14-year-old Peter was proclaimed Grand Duke of Finland during the Russo-Swedish War (1741–1743), when Russian troops held Finland.
 This proclamation was based on his succession rights to territories held by his childless great-uncle, the late Charles XII of Sweden, who also had been Grand Duke of Finland.
 About the same time, in October 1742, he was chosen by the Swedish parliament to become heir presumptive to the Swedish throne.
 However, the Swedish parliament was unaware of the fact that he had also been proclaimed heir presumptive to the throne of Russia, and when their envoy arrived in Saint Petersburg in November, it was too late.
-It has been reported that the underage Peter's succession rights to Sweden were renounced on his behalf.
 Also in November, Peter converted to Eastern Orthodoxy under the name of Pyotr Feodorovich, and was created Grand Duke of Russia.
 The words "Grandson of Peter the Great" (внук Петра Великого) were made an obligatory part of his official title, underscoring his dynastic claim to the Russian throne, and it was made a criminal offence to omit them.

 Empress Elizabeth arranged for Peter to marry his second cousin, Sophia Augusta Frederica (later Catherine the Great), daughter of Christian August, Prince of Anhalt-Zerbst, and Princess Joanna Elisabeth of Holstein-Gottorp.
 Sophia formally converted to Russian Orthodoxy and took the name Ekaterina Alexeievna (i.e., Catherine).
 They married on 21 August 1745.
-The marriage was not a happy one but produced one son, the future Emperor Paul I, and one daughter, Anna Petrovna (1757–1759).
-Catherine later claimed that Paul was not fathered by Peter; that, in fact, they had never consummated the marriage.
+The marriage was not a happy one but produced one son, the future Emperor Paul I, and one daughter, Anna Petrovna (9 December, 1757– 8 March, 1759).
+Catherine later claimed in her private writings that Paul was not fathered by Peter; that, in fact, they had never consummated the marriage.
 During the sixteen years of their residence in Oranienbaum, Catherine took numerous lovers, while her husband did the same in the beginning.